 The risk of injury increases when objects are lifted from overhead or below knee height.
-Avoid storing objects at these heights when width apart for maximum to maintain shoulder width placement
+Avoid storing objects at these heights when possible.

 Don't BEND or TWIST while you are lifting or carrying.
+Improper bending or twisting could throw you off balance or cause injury.